-Section 1.
-Discharge.
+- A. Discharge.
 An employee in the community service may be discharged at any time by the appointing power for cause.
-Whenever it is the intention of the appointing power to discharge an employee in the community service, the Personnel Manager shall be notified of such intended action, and the employee shall be served with a written statement of the reasons for such intended action, ten working days before the effective date of the discharge.
-An employee shall be entitled to a hearing if he so requests, as provided in the Personnel Ordinance and the City of Cerritos Personnel Rules and Regulations.

-Section 2.
-Layoff.
-An employee in the community service may be laid off under provisions of the Personnel Ordinance because of either the abolishment of his position or a determination by the City Manager that there is a shortage of work or funds.
+Whenever it is the intention of the appointing power to discharge an employee in the community service, the Administrative Services Director or his/her designee shall be notified of such intended action, and the employee shall be served with a written statement of the reasons for such intended action, 10 working days before the effective date of the discharge.
+An employee shall be entitled to a hearing if he so requests, as provided in the Personnel Ordinance and the City of Cerritos Personnel Rules and Regulations. - B. Layoff.
+An employee in the community service may be laid off under provisions of the Personnel Ordinance because of either the abolishment of his/her position or a determination by the City Manager that there is a shortage of work or funds. - C. Resignation.

-Section 3.
-Resignation.
 An employee wishing to leave the community service in good standing, shall file a written resignation with the appointing power, stating the effective date and reasons for leaving, at least two weeks before leaving the service.
 Such time limit may be waived by such official if the employee furnishes evidence that such notice would result in unreasonable hardship or loss of opportunity.
-A statement as to the resigned employee's service performance and other pertinent information shall be forwarded to the Personnel Manager.
+A statement as to the resigned employee's service performance and other pertinent information shall be forwarded to the Director of Administrative Services or his/her designee.
 Failure to give notice as required by this rule may be cause for denying future employment by the City.

-ARTICLE 34 LAYOFF AND RE-EMPLOYMENT
+ARTICLE 51 LAYOFF AND RE-EMPLOYMENT